freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-use-passport-strategies.md

 For this challenge, you should add the route `/login` to accept a POST request.
 To authenticate on this route, you need to add a middleware to do so before then sending a response.
 This is done by just passing another argument with the middleware before with your response.
 The middleware to use is `passport.authenticate('local')`.

 `passport.authenticate` can also take some options as an argument such as `{ failureRedirect: '/' }` which is incredibly useful, so be sure to add that in as well.
-The response after using the middleware (which will only be called if the authentication middleware passes) should be to redirect the user to `/profile` and that route should render the view `profile.pug`.
+Add a response after using the middleware (which will only be called if the authentication middleware passes) that redirects the user to `/profile`.
+Add that route, as well, and make it render the view `profile.pug`.

 If the authentication was successful, the user object will be saved in `req.user`.